ibm-cloud-docs/log-analysis/alerts.md

-## Configuring an alert by using a preset
+## Configure an alert by using a preset
 {: #config_alert_preset}

 Complete the following steps to attach a preset to a view: